-45.2.3.68c 10BASE-T1S/T1M PCS control register (Register 3.2291)
+45.2.3.72 10BASE-T1S/T1M PCS control register (Register 3.2291)

+Change as follows so that it applies equally to 10BASE-T1S & T1M:

 The assignment of bits in the 10BASE-T1S/T1M PCS control register is shown in Table 45–237c.
 The default

 value for each bit of the PCS control register should be chosen so that the initial state of the device upon power up or reset is a normal operational state without management intervention.